RightCliick/oot-overlay/README.md

-# An overlay for Legend of Zelda: Ocarina of Time, ran on Bizhawk
+# An overlay for Legend of Zelda: Ocarina of Time, ran on Bizhawk & written in Lua

 ## SETUP REQUIREMENTS: